ColoradoSchoolOfMines/ACM-Guide-list/computer_science/INTROCOMMANDLINE.md

 This will show you every file and directory in you current working directory (the current working directory is displayed where that ~ was when you first loaded up the terminal).

     $ pwd
 This is short for "print working directory."
-This will show you where your terminal is looking at.
+This will show where your terminal is looking at.

     $ man <command>
 This brings up the manual page for whatever comand you specify.
 This will be your best friend!